Supermassive black holes in merger-free galaxies have higher spins which are preferentially aligned with their host galaxy: Simulation Data

-All BHs are assumed to form with zero spin (BH spin parameter $\rm |a| = 0$).
-The evolution of BH spin direction and magnitude is integrated throughout its evolution using the BH accretion rate, instantaneous BH mass and spin vector, and the angular momentum vector of the accreted gas at each timestep recorded throughout the simulation, following the model for BH spin-up from \citet{bardeen70}.
-One complication is that the angular momentum vector of the accreted gas, and the spin vector of the BH, can be misaligned, which causes a torque on the BH spin through the Bardeen-Petterson effect \citep{bardeen75}.
-This leads to alignment or anti-alignment of the disc and BH spin depending on the initial ratio of BH angular momentum and gas angular momentum \citep{king05}, which has consequences for how efficiently gas angular momentum is transferred to the BH.
-To compute the alignment and subsequent spin-up or spin-down of the BH, we follow the model in \citet{dubois14}.
-The total BH spin evolution is computed by treating each accretion even as the formation of a new accretion disc, using information on gas angular momentum, acrreted mass and BH mass extracted from the Horizon-AGN simulation.
-We do not model the spin-down of BHs through the Blandford-Znajek mechanism \citep{blandford77}, during which BHs can be spun down as spin energy is extracted by BH driven jets.
-During BH-BH mergers the BH spin of the merger remnant is computed from the properties of the primary and secondary BH following \citet{rezzolla08}.
+The change in BH spin magnitude due to angular momentum accreted from the disc onto the BH is computed following \citet{bardeen70}.
+Each accretion event is treated as the formation of a new accretion disc.
+We do not model the spin-down of BHs through the Blandford-Znajek mechanism \citep{blandford77}, during which BHs can be spun down as spin energy is extracted by BH-driven jets.
+During BH-BH mergers, the BH spin of the merger remnant is computed from the properties of the primary and secondary BH following \citet{rezzolla08}.

-The angular momentum of accreted gas is assumed to depend on the warp radius of the disc, which in turn depends on the BH's instantaneous mass, spin and mass accretion rate (see Eq.
-9 in \citealt{dubois14}).
-The normal vector of the accretion disk is assumed to be parallel to the angular momentum vector of the accreted gas.
-During a BH-BH merger, the spin of the post-merger BH is computed using the angular momentum of the two BHs, as well as the orbital angular momentum.

 The galaxy spin axis is measured by computing the angular momentum vector $\vec{a}_{\rm{gal}}$ of all star particles associated with the galaxy.
 The angle, $\phi_{\rm{gal,BH}}$, between the vectors defining the galaxy spin, $\vec{a}_{\rm{gal}}$, and SMBH spin, $\vec{a}_{\rm{BH}}$, in $\{x$, $y$, $z\}$ Cartesian coordinates within the simulation, was calculated as in the inverse cosine of the dot product of the two vectors divided by the product of their magnitudes: